Most women have a straightforward pregnancy but about 1 in 8 babies will need some extra care.

 More about bonding with your baby

-You’re likely to need some extra support to feed your baby and the midwives and neonatal nurses can guide you.
+You’re likely to need some extra support to feed your baby and your midwives and neonatal nurses can guide you.

 Babies can have formula milk in the neonatal unit, but there are clear advantages to giving a sick or small baby your breast milk to give them the best start in life.
 A healthcare professional will discuss this with you.